-The third Sunday
+- The third Sunday

 of Septuagesima is known as "Quinquagesima," which means "fifty" and

 which comes roughly fifty days before Easter.

 Latin name for the entire season of Lent.

 Throughout this short Season and that of Lent (next Season) you will